The Fabulous Baker Boys

 “The entertainment business per se doesn’t interest me,” says Kloves, recalling the origins of the screenplay and the film, “but the Baker Boys are really blue-collar entertainers.

 They’re like guys who work in a Ford factory who put on bumpers 350 days a year, because they play the same songs 250 nights a year.
-There’s a certain generation where everyone’s mother gave them piano lessons, and it came as a kind of
+There’s a certain generation where everyone’s mother gave them piano lessons, and it came as a kind of curse, because if they really did love it, there’s no place to do it, other than lounges.

 “Obviously Jack and Frank are two brothers who took piano lessons together from the time they were very young.
 And I think they’ve known each other so long that they no longer know each other.
 It takes another person to come in and shake them up.
 Because when you’ve known someone that long, you almost don’t see him anymore — you make up your own caricature of him.
 It takes someone else to come in and shed a new light, and that’s Susie.”